voxeltheater/handbook/tech/osc.md

 ### /voxel/lobby/globes {number}
 Set the intensity of the hanging globe lights in the lobby.
 Range is 0-100.

+### /voxel/lobby/specials {number}
+Set the intensity of the specials focused on the tables on he lobby.
+Range is 0-100.

+### /voxel/lobby/restrooms {number}
+Set the intensity of the specials focused on the restroom signage in the lobby.
+Range is 0-100.

 ### /voxel/ramp/globes {number}
 Set the intensity of the hanging globe light at the bottom of the ramp.
 Range is 0-100.